tanakhcc/critic/README.md

     - this adds an older version for that user and source
     - all older versions are visible to everyone
 - Another or the same user can then create Reconciliations
-    - Select a source
+    - Select a source (a single page/image)
-    - Select any number of base transcriptions from the published transcriptions for that source
+    - all newest transcriptions for that source will be displayed
     - create one reconciled version (we need a new editor for this)
+        - always pick the majority view for blocks by default
+        - allow picking blocks from different versions (copy them over from one displayer into the final editor)
+        - allow a full editor for the final version
-    - create a new branch on top of master ("rec/user/source"), setting the transcript file for that source and a merge request into master for it
+    - create a new branch on top of master ("rec/source/user"), setting the transcript file for that source
-    - (reconciliation is equivalent to MR - when the MR is merged, the reconciliation no longer exists)
-    - debate on reconciliations happens in the MR in gitlab like for a normal MR
+    - create a MR from this branch onto some working branch ("critic/accepted"), with a message containing:
+        - (ignore blocks that are equal)
+        - how often was majority decision taken
+        - how often was minority decision taken
+        - how often was a completely different decision taken
+- Releases then take multiple branches (e.g. for one manuscript, or for one logical part of text)
+    - all these branches are merged into one big feature branch
+    - that branch is rebased onto master

 ## Q&A
 Using normal gitlab issues